 where $u_i = (1+\sigma_i^{z})/2$ and $d_i = (1-\sigma_i^{z})/2$ denote projections of each site $i$ onto spin up or down.

-Despite this uniform average behavior, we find three qualitatively different regimes of behavior for the instantaneous NEAS $\rho_{\rm NEAS}(t)$ when we investigate the deviation of its von Neumann entropy $S(\rho)=-\trace[\rho \log \rho]$ from $S(\rho_{\rm LE})$ \be \Delta S \equiv S(\rho_{\rm LE})-\overline{S(\rho_{\rm NEAS})}. \ee where the over-bar denotes an average over realizations of the random circuit.
+Despite this uniform average behavior, we find three qualitatively different regimes of behavior for the instantaneous NEAS $\rho_{\rm NEAS}(t)$ when we investigate the deviation of its von Neumann entropy $S(\rho)=-\trace[\rho \log \rho]$ from $S(\rho_{\rm LE})$, \be \Delta S \equiv S(\rho_{\rm LE})-\overline{S(\rho_{\rm NEAS})}, \ee where the overbar denotes an average over realizations of the random circuit.
 As we show below, the generic behavior of the random circuit model is strongly interacting and quantum chaotic.
-In this quantum chaotic regime, we show that the scaling of $ \Delta S$ with the length of the system $L$ is sub-extensive.
+In this quantum chaotic regime, we show that the scaling of $ \Delta S$ with the length of the system $L$ is subextensive.
 As a result, the NEAS is, as one might expect, close to local equilibrium.
 For certain limiting values of the parameters of the model, however, we obtain two other fine-tuned phases whose entropy deviates extensively from local equilibrium, i.e., $\Delta S \propto L$.
-One of these special phases corresponds to a classical deterministic dynamics, while the other is noninteracting diffusive fermions.
+One of these special phases corresponds to a classical deterministic dynamics, while the other maps to noninteracting diffusive fermions.

-The emergence of a volume law scaling for $\Delta S$ coincides non-chaotic dynamics in each of these two special phases.
-However, we find that they have dramatically different behavior of their mutual information and entanglement properties.
-Here the mutual information between two regions $A$ and $B$ is defined in terms of the von Neumann entropy as $I(A:B)\equiv S(\rho_A)+S(\rho_B)-S(\rho_{AB})$, where $\rho_C$ is the reduced density matrix on region $C$.
+The emergence of a volume-law scaling for $\Delta S$ coincides with nonchaotic dynamics in each of these two special phases.
+However, we find that their mutual information and entanglement properties have dramatically different behavior.
+Here, the mutual information between two regions $A$ and $B$ is defined in terms of the von Neumann entropy as $I(A:B)\equiv S(\rho_A)+S(\rho_B)-S(\rho_{AB})$, where $\rho_C$ is the reduced density matrix on region $C$.
 To study the entanglement, we use an entanglement measure appropriate for mixed states known as the logarithmic negativity \cite{Vidal02,Plenio05}.
-We remark that similar to the area law for the mutual information, recently an area law for the logarithmic negativity was proved for thermal equilibrium Gibbs states \cite{Sherman16}.
+We remark that similar to the area law for the mutual information, recently an area law for the logarithmic negativity was proved for thermal-equilibrium Gibbs states \cite{Sherman16}.